JakeRoggenbuck/regolith/README.md

 A TypeScript and JavaScript library immune to Regular Expression Denial of Service (ReDoS) attacks by using Rust and linear RegEx under the hood.
 Regolith has a linear worst case time complexity, compared to the default RegExp found in TypeScript and JavaScript, which has an exponential worst case.

+> [!IMPORTANT]
+> Regolith is still early in development!
+We need help building and getting developer adoption!

+## Drop-in Replacement

 Regolith attempts to be a drop-in replacement for RegExp and requires minimal (to no) changes to be used instead.
 The goal of Regolith is to allow developers to easily build software that is immune to ReDoS attacks.

 <img src="./images/regolith-drop-in.svg">

-> [!IMPORTANT]
-> Regolith is still early in development!
-We need help building and getting developer adoption!

 ## Preventing ReDoS Attacks